Zafar, Yemen: History

-From an archaeological perspective, the settlement's beginnings are not well known.
+From an archaeological perspective, the settlement's beginnings are little known.
 The main sources consist of Old South Arabian Musnad inscriptions dated as early as the 1st century BCE.
 It is mentioned by Pliny in his Natural History, in the anonymous Periplus of the Erythraean Sea (both 1st century CE) as well as in the Geographia of Claudius Ptolemaeus (original 2nd century CE).
 At some point, presumably in medieval times, the coordinates of Ptolemy's map were incorrectly copied or emended so that subsequent maps placed the metropolis of "Sephar" in Oman, not in Yemen.
 Zafar in Yemen is attested more than 1000 years earlier than the place of the same name in Oman.
 (Smith 2001: 380).
 Written sources regarding Zafar are numerous, but heterogeneous in informational value.
 The most important source is epigraphic Old South Arabian.
 Christian texts shed light on the war between Himyar and the Aksumites (523 – 525).
-The Vita of Gregentios is a pious forgery created by Byzantine monks, which mentions a bishop who allegedly had his see in Zafar.
-Its use of language possibly indicates to a 12th century CE composition.
+The Vita of Gregentios mentions a bishop who allegedly had his see in Zafar.
+Its use of language possibly indicates to a 12th-century CE composition.
 According to the Arab geographer and historian Al-Hamdani (c.
-893-945), Zafar was also known by the name Ḥaql Yaḥḍib ("the field of Yaḥḍib").
+893–945), Zafar was also known by the name Ḥaql Yaḥḍib ("the field of Yaḥḍib").

 Individual finds belong to the early Himyarite period (110 BCE – 270 CE).
 Rare earlier finds were probably brought to the site from elsewhere.
 Most of the ruins and finds, however, appear to belong to the empire period (270 – 525).
 A few post-war Ge'ez inscriptions have survived at the site.
 Few finds can be securely dated to the late/post-empire period.
 After this there is little to suggest occupation until recent times.
 The excavated finds are important as texts shed little light on the material culture and art of this age.
 Moreover, recently the chronology of the main coin series has been criticized.